 How to get a good night’s sleep when you have asthma

 As many as 75% of people with asthma experience nocturnal asthma symptoms at least once a week, according to research.1 If you often feel tired, you could be one of them.
-It’s common for asthma symptoms to occur at night,2 making it harder to get to sleep, but also affecting quality of sleep when you do manage to drift off.3 Unfortunately, lack of sleep can even increase inflammation in the body4 – since we know there’s a link between asthma and inflammation,5 it makes sense to break the cycle.
+It’s common for asthma symptoms to occur at night,2 making it hard to get to sleep, but also affecting quality of sleep when you do manage to drift off.3 Unfortunately, lack of sleep can even increase inflammation in the body4 – since we know there’s a link between asthma and inflammation,5 it makes sense to break the cycle.

 Here are just a few ways to do just that.
 Talk to your doctor about whether they might help you breathe easy at bedtime…